skeyz0r/Boost_Analytics/README.md

 How to use:

-Import the 'Boolytics' as a component and add it to the body element in the layout page.
+Import the 'Boolytics' as a component and add it to the body element on the layout page.
 Provide the Prisma database and ProjectId.

+**
+Add a check for a dev or prod environment if you only want the Boolytics to ONLY run in production.